 At the beginning and end of each day there is always at least one member of staff at the school gates to make sure that children stay safely inside the school playground once they have been dropped off by parents in the morning and do not leave without an accompanying adult at the end of the day (unless they are older pupils with permission to go home unaccompanied).

-As part of the national curriculum Year 2, Year 5 and Year 6 cover age appropriate sex and relationship education.
+As part of the national curriculum age appropriate sex and relationship education (RSE) is taught.
 All parents receive a letter before the subject is covered explaining the topic and how they are taught.
 Years 5 and 6 also cover drug misuse through various outside agency input (i.e.: Police, Healthy Choices through Sport programmes, Community Officers)

 We have excellent relations with our local police and community officers who regularly attend our school events and are invited in to different classes to talk about a variety of topics.